gravity-platform/doc/hacking.md

 php app/console graviton:generate:resource --entity=GravitonFooBundle:Bar --format=xml --fields="name:string" --with-repository --no-interaction
 ````

+After generating a new service you MUST review the committed code properly.

 ##### Service Anatomy

 Each graviton service SHALL consist of the following files.
 The following example was taken from the ``/core/app`` service.